AMYOTROPHIC LATERAL SCLEROSIS

 Most copies of the virus are so mutated that they cannot be activated, but it has been found in tumours and in some people with schizophrenia.
 It moves around within the genetic code by cutting and splicing itself and no present living virus today looks quite like it however it was as common, millions of years ago, as the HIV and herpes virus is today.

-Many of the natural foods and nutrients listed on the Human brain page can have beneficial effects for sufferers of this condition though there is no known cure as yet.
+Many of the natural foods and nutrients listed in the Neurological disorders section can have beneficial effects for sufferers of this condition though there is no known cure as yet.